-4. Is Dry Shampoo Bad For My Hair?
+4. Is Conventional Dry Shampoo Bad for My Hair?

-5. Can Dry Shampoo cause breakouts and acne?
+5. Can Traditional Dry Shampoo Cause Breakouts and Acne?

 ANSWER: Yes.
 Same deal here.
-If you aren’t cleansing and clarifying your scalp, there will eventually be a heavy buildup of powder, oil and dead skin cells which can lead to clogged pores, leading to breakouts and irritation on your scalp.
+If you aren’t cleansing and clarifying your scalp, there will eventually be a heavy buildup of powder, oil, and dead skin cells, which can lead to clogged pores.
+Congested pores can lead to breakouts and irritation on your scalp.
 We’re already battling acne on other parts of our body, so let’s leave our head off the table.

 2. LPG's (Liquid Petroleum Gas) Butane, Propane & Isobutane